paduagroup/pol_openmm/run-openmm.md

 ### Unique atom names and types

 The `polxml` script creates unique atom names (called `type` in the `xml` force field) and bonded types (`class` in the `xml` format) for the whole system because OpenMM assigns the Drude particles to their cores by looking for a specific atom `type`.
-Although the bonded part of the force field can be spoecified by atom `class`, which is compact, the unique atom names give rise to a huge number of pair interactions, so the non-bonded part is bloated.
+Although the bonded part of the force field can be spoecified by atom `class`, which is compact, the unique atom names give rise to a huge number of pair interactions, so the non-bonded section of the `xml` file is long.

 The unique atom `type` and `class` are composed from 3 characters from the molecule (`residue`) name, plus the atom name, plus a serial number.
 Drude particles get a preceding `D`.